Free Business Review

 If the business is not saleable, however, yet you are not keen on liquidating the company, your insolvency practitioner will be able to talk you through the range of business rescue and recovery options available which could help you turn around the fortunes of your manufacturing company and put it back on the road to profitability.

 Even if your manufacturing company is currently experiencing problems, it does not necessarily mean that the business is beyond rescue.
-In fact there are a number of ways to save your manufacturing company, particularly if the business was performing well prior to the COVID-19 pandemic and associated disruption to both operations and supply chain management.
+In fact there are a number of ways to save your manufacturing company, particularly if the business has a history of successful performance prior to the challenges it is currently up against.

 If you are wanting to explore your options, a licensed insolvency practitioner is perfectly placed to help you understand the various solutions that exist, as well as advising you which option is the most appropriate for your company.